UMM-CSci-3601-S17/digital-display-garden-iteration-3-manasses/README.md

 ## Already Completed Stories
 * Leave Comments About a Flower
-* Allow a visitor to rate a flower
+* Allow a visitor to rate a flower with likes
 * Generate and export QR Codes
 * Export Feedback to a File
 * Footer with WCROC link on every page